zo0o0ot/Rock64-LCD-stats/README.md

 # Rock64-LCD-stats

-This is the code I used to display the IP and Uptime on the front LCD of the Iconikal Rockchip RK3328, also known as the "Recon Sentinel" or a Rock64 v2 with an IPC.
+This is the code I used to display the IP and Uptime on the front LCD of the Iconikal Rockchip RK3328, also known as the "Recon Sentinel" or a Rock64 v2 with an IPC connected to a 16X2 LCD display.

 I installed Raspbian Buster and OpenMediaVault before starting.